gahan-corporation/wyatt/docs/_sources/reference/mixins.rst.txt

 Mixins and Useful Classes
 =========================

-Odoo implements some useful classes and mixins that make it easy for you to add often-used behaviours on your objects.
+Gerp implements some useful classes and mixins that make it easy for you to add often-used behaviours on your objects.
 This guide will details most of them, with examples and use cases.